Before we begin – if you’re an aspiring blogger but you aren’t sure what platform to use, we’ve broken down the best blogging websites here.

-Granted, you may not have 430k shares on a single post like CNN does.
+You may not have thousands of shares on a single post as CNN does.
 Ideally, though, you’ll see at least a few.

-Another free tool you can use is on my blog, NeilPatel.com.
+Another free tool you can use is the NeilPatel.com website.

 To use this tool, enter your blog’s URL, and click the “Analyze” button.

-Here’s a summary of the social shares on my blog:
+Circling back to our older content, here’s a summary of the social shares for the blog:

 The “page shares per network” statistic tells you which individual pages were shared and the number of shares each page received:

 You can also see the number of shares each page received according to the social network: